-- Confidence.
 At Chattanooga Dance Theatre, we work to empower students.
-While good technique is taught, it is always taught in an encouraging way.
+While solid technique is taught, it is always taught in an encouraging way.
 Teachers help students set goals and assist dancers to achieve them.
 Dancers feel supported, accomplished, and ready to take on more in life.

-- Creativity.
 Throughout our syllabus we incorporate and encourage student expression and creativity.
-When dancers learn to use their creativity, they are better problem solvers in the studio and throughout life.
+When dancers learn to use their creativity, they are better problem solvers in the studio and anywhere life takes them.

-- Work Ethic.
-You don’t get too far in dance without working hard, and with a supportive environment, students learn that it can be fun to work hard as a group and reach amazing new heights.
+You don’t get too far in dance without working hard, and with a supportive environment, students learn that it can be fun to work hard individually and as a group to reach amazing new heights.

-- Friendship.
 Not only are the teachers supportive of the students at Chattanooga Dance Theatre, but the students are supportive of each other.
-It’s an encouraging environment all the way around and dancers create life long friendships.
+It’s an encouraging environment that expressed by many and dancers often create lifelong friends at CDT.